Jamaican Canadians

-Jamaican Canadians are Canadian citizens of Jamaican descent or Jamaican-born permanent residents of Canada.
-The population, according to Canada's 2016 Census, is 309,485.
+Jamaican-Canadians are Canadian citizens of Jamaican descent or Jamaican-born permanent residents of Canada.
+Their population according to Canada's 2021 Census was 249,070.
 Jamaican Canadians comprise about 30% of the entire Black Canadian population.

 History

 Most Jamaicans who arrive in Canada settle in the census metropolitan areas of Toronto, Montreal, Ottawa and Hamilton.
 The total number of Jamaicans in Canada has increased since the 1960s.
-Currently, Jamaicans can be found in every major Canadian city and occupy a multitude of occupations.
+Today, Jamaicans can be found in every major Canadian city and occupy a multitude of occupations.